 - IN A TORTILLA OR GRAIN-FREE WRAP.
 Take your curry chicken salad sandwich in a different direction by wrapping it up in a tortilla or grain-free wrap with some greens.
 It’s delicious!

 - SCOOPED UP WITH CRACKERS OR GRAIN-FREE CRACKERS.
 Crisp, crunchy crackers + creamy curry chicken salad are a delightful combination!
 We like these gluten-free Ritz-style crackers, Simple Mills almond flour crackers (paleo + gluten-free), or Hu Kitchen grain-free crackers (paleo + gluten-free).
+This is perfect for meal prep!

 - ON TOP OF APPLE SLICES.
 Turn a clean apple on its side (so the stem is pointed left-to-right instead of up-and-down), and use a sharp knife to make thin slices all the way through the apple, to create a round, almost cracker-like shape.
 Spoon curry chicken salad on top and enjoy!